NuGet/NuGetGallery/README.md

  1. Visual Studio 2013
  2. PowerShell 2.0 (comes with Windows 7+)
  3. [NuGet](http://docs.nuget.org/docs/start-here/installing-nuget)
- 4. [Windows Azure SDK v2.2](http://www.microsoft.com/windowsazure/sdk/) - Note that later versions may be supported, but will require you to manually upgrade the ".Cloud" projects in the solution.
+ 4. [Windows Azure SDK](http://www.microsoft.com/windowsazure/sdk/) - Note that you may have to manually upgrade the ".Cloud" projects in the solution if a different SDK version is used.
  5. (Optional, for unit tests) [xUnit for Visual Studio 2012 and 2013](http://visualstudiogallery.msdn.microsoft.com/463c5987-f82b-46c8-a97e-b1cde42b9099)
 2. Clone it!